rajgoesout/rajgoesout.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-description: I'm currently building products on web 3.0 to help humanity reach the future faster.
+description: I'm building products on web 3.0 to help humanity reach the future faster.

 # profile:
 #   align: right